acidtone/node-express-mongodb/src/assignments/final-project/README.md

 # Final Project – Node.js

+*Important*: express routes may require you to use the upgraded vagrant bootstrap.sh included in the root of this repo.
+After you `vagrant up`, type `vagrant provision` to updgrade (if you can't tell the difference, bootstrap.sh uses apt instead of apt-get).

 ## Purpose

 The Node.js workshop brings together the concepts and skills you have been working on during the past severals days of the course by having you customize a website and add server-side programming enhancements to them.
 This project focuses on good coding practices, model routing and web server architecture.